 - The very last "battle" of Final Fantasy VII has Cloud's Limit Break gauge increase on its own, and Cloud himself is drawn in more detail than usual.
 Compare his normal battle image◊ with how he shows up in the final battle◊.
 There's also the Midgar Zolom, the only random encounter that is 100% non-random, and also the only encounter that involves running into something on the world map.

 - Final Fantasy VIII has those encounters with the UFOs, the only fight(s) where you line up for combat, and then the battle ends before any fighting could possibly happen.

-- Those four spots in Memoria with the exclamation marks, where Zidane will only look up, confused, if you react with them.
+- Those four spots with the exclamation marks, where Zidane will only look up, confused, if you react with them.
 Turns out they're actually people who want to play cards, making these the only interaction points where you're supposed to use the square button instead of X.

 - As an Anti-Frustration Feature, you are allowed to "walk through" NPCs... sometimes.
 If you can't do this to someone, it's usually because they're guarding a doorway or something similar.